It's time to make lung health a priority.

 Hire at least 15,000 nurses over three years at a cost of $1.5 billion.
 Promised to legislate nurse-to-patient ratios in hospitals and to take measures to reduce the use of private nursing agencies.

 Commit to ensuring funding for the planned new regional hospital in Kitchener-Waterloo, expedite the Windsor-Essex Regional Hospital, restore emergency services to Welland Hospital, deliver a new hospital for Brantford, restore services to Fort Erie and Port Colborne Urgent Care.
+Reopen Minden hospital and preserve rural emergency departments.
+New hospital for Brampton with a Cancer Care Centre.

 Increase funding to community mental health service providers.